iWiafe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-# Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+# Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Include capital letters as well